signalfx/signalfx-agent/README.md

 ### Writer
 The writer collects metrics emitted by the configured monitors and sends them to SignalFx on a regular basis.
-By default it batches metrics for 1 second before sending.
-There are a few things that can be [configured](./docs/config-schema.md#writer) in the writer, but this is generally unnecessary.
+There are a few things that can be [configured](./docs/config-schema.md#writer) in the writer, but this is generally only necessary if you have a very large number of metrics flowing through a single agent.

 ## Installation